khofstadter/CS220AU-DP/README.md

 - 2022-10-22 changed profile picture.
 - 2022-10-25 managed to edit the account type since it was not created in the right format, and watched YouTube video.
 - 2022-10-27 decided the type of content that will be included in the portfolio.
-- 2022-11-02 decided the target audience of intervieews
+- 2022-11-02 decided the target audience of intervieews.
-- 2202-11-06 research about the topic
+- 2202-11-06 research about the topic.
-- 2022-11-06 came up with a research Qeustion
+- 2022-11-06 came up with a research Qeustion.
-- 2022-11-07 found resources and studies to strengthen the argument
+- 2022-11-07 found resources and studies to strengthen the argument.
+- 2022-11-15 finalized the survey and interview questions.
+- 2022-11-22 Interviewed students and recorded their answers.
+- 2022-11-25 Collected footage related to the introduction of the video.
+- 2022-11-28 Got a microphone.
+- 2022-12-02
 <br>

 ## TODO